-Mosquitoes have an incredible sense of smell—which is how they locate their next meal.
+Mosquitoes have an incredible sense of smell, which is how they locate their next meal.
 They can sniff out and pinpoint our carbon dioxide fumes from over 150 feet away.
-So, it seems logical that a fragrant plant would impede their ability to find us, right?
-That’s why the concept of aromatic plants as a natural mosquito repellant has gained traction and became more popular with gardeners over recent years.
-But does this logic really hold true?
-Do aromatic plants like citronella, mints (peppermint, horsemint, mint), lemon balm, lavender, marigolds, petunias, basil, and lemongrass work as a natural mosquito repellent?
+So, it seems logical that a highly fragrant plant would impede their ability to find us, right?
+That’s why the idea of planting mosquito-repellant plants has gained traction and become so popular with gardeners over recent years.
+After all, if the essential oils of plants like citronella and rosemary effectively repel mosquitoes, surely the plants themselves perfume the air with scents that will drive off the biters.
+Right?
+Does this logic hold true?
+Do these aromatic bug-repelling plants, such as citronella, mints (peppermint, horsemint, mint), lemon balm, lavender, rosemary, marigolds, basil, and lemongrass, really protect your garden from mosquitoes?

 The Science Behind Aromatic Plants

 Using plants as a natural mosquito repellant seems like a great idea.
 But the Mosquito Joe® entomologists, our resident bug experts, are real sticklers for things like facts and proof.
 And there’s no shortage of research on plants to get rid of mosquitoes.
 Unfortunately, all the research concludes that the aroma from living, growing mosquito-repellant plants doesn’t significantly affect the number of mosquitoes that land on a human subject.
 Even though these plants give off a strong and pleasant aroma we enjoy, they actually do little to deter mosquitoes.
 This applies to all the plants mentioned above, including citronella.